State v. Campbell , 299 Or. 633 ( 1985 )

 "[Defendant]: Two to three minutes.

-“[Police Officer]: Okay, Okay, Friday, March the 20th, would you explain that one for me?
+"[Police Officer]: Okay.
+Okay, Friday, March the 20th, would you explain that one for me?

-“[Defendant]: Okay, it was, uh, uh, the same thing.
-She got up on my lap again and she said, ‘I’ve got a tee-tee, how come you haven’t got one’, she pulled down her pants real quick and pulls them back up and says, ‘See’ and I pulled it
+"[Defendant]: Okay, it was, uh, uh, the same thing.
+She got up on my lap again and she said, ``I've got a tee-tee, how come you haven't got one', she pulled down her pants real quick and pulls them back up and says, ``See' and I pulled it down and says, ``Let me see' and grabbed her by the waist and proceeded to lick her vaginal area."

-The mother’s testimony in this case was hearsay because it was “a statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted.”
+The mother's testimony in this case was hearsay because it was "a statement, other than one made by the declarant while testifying at the trial or hearing, offered in evidence to prove the truth of the matter asserted."
 OEC 801(3).
-Thus the testimony was pot admissible unless it qualified as one of the exceptions to the hearsay rule set forth in OEC 803 or 804.
+Thus the testimony was not admissible unless it qualified as one of the exceptions to the hearsay rule set forth in OEC 803 or 804.

 The trial judge admitted the testimony under OEC 803(24), which provides: